Achievable logoAchievable logo

 Notices

-Notices are public acknowledgements of a situation or market condition.
-For example, here’s a notice from Colorado’s state administrator regarding their operations during the COVID-19 crisis.
-The notice states the administrator’s staff are primarily working from home, examinations of financial professionals are being performed remotely, and licensing (registration) applications continue to be processed normally.
+Notices are public statements acknowledging a situation or market condition.
+For example, here’s a notice from Colorado’s state administrator about their operations during the COVID-19 crisis.
+The notice explains that staff are primarily working from home, examinations are being performed remotely, and licensing (registration) applications continue to be processed normally.

 Key points